red-star-squadron/rs-liveries/doc/dev/Readme.md

 The program expects to see a yaml file in assets.yml.
 In the github pipeline, we get this via the ASSETS secret.

-Format respects hierarchy via the "dependants" values
+Format respects hierarchy via the "children" values

 Format is as follows: